louisrli/tribulations/README.md

 ![Example of a tree showing experimental structure](docs/experiment_structure.png)

 Aside from the assumption that your experimental structure follows a tree with leaves at equal depth, **Tribulations makes no assumptions about the content of your experiment**.
-The logic specific to your experiment will still be implemented by you.

 Prerequisites
 -------------